Company Wayne McGregor

 Make-Up and Mask Design

-Make-up supplied by Mac and crystal pieces generously sponsored by Swarovski
+Make-up supplied by MAC Cosmetics and crystal pieces generously sponsored by Swarovski

 Originally danced by